Classification of Pseudo-Riemannian submersions with totally geodesic fibres from pseudo-hyperbolic spaces: Introduction and the main theorem

-In pseudo-Riemannian setup, the pioneering work is due to Magid \cite{mag}, who proved that the only pseudo-Riemannian submersions with totally geodesic fibres from an anti-de Sitter space onto a Riemannian manifold are the Hopf pseudo-Riemannian submersions $H^{2m+1}_1\to\mathbb CH^m$.
-Generalizing Magid's result, Stere Ianu\c s and I classified pseudo-Riemannian submersions with connected totally geodesic fibres from a pseudo-hyperbolic space onto a Riemannian manifold, and with connected complex totally geodesic fibres from a complex pseudo-hyperbolic space onto a Riemannian manifold (see \cite{dga}).
-In \cite{tohoku}, I extended these results to the case of a pseudo-Riemannian base under the assumption that either (i) the base space is isotropic or (ii) the dimension of fibres is less than or equal to three, and the metrics induced on the fibres are negative definite.
-I also proved that condition (ii) implies (i) \cite{tohoku}.
-In this paper, we drop these assumptions and we proved the following main result:
+In the pseudo-Riemannian set-up, the pioneering work is due to Magid \cite{mag}, who proved that the pseudo-Riemannian submersions with connected totally geodesic fibres from an anti-de Sitter space onto a Riemannian manifold are equivalent to the Hopf pseudo-Riemannian submersions $H^{2m+1}_1\to\mathbb CH^m$.
+Generalizing Magid's result, Stere Ianu\c s and I showed that any pseudo-Riemannian submersion with connected totally geodesic fibres from a pseudo-hyperbolic space onto a Riemannian manifold is equivalent to one of the Hopf pseudo-Riemannian submersions: $H^{2m+1}_1\to\mathbb CH^m$, $H^{4m+3}_3\to\mathbb HH^m$ or $H^{15}_7\to\mathbb H^8(-4)$, and as a consequence we classified the pseudo-Riemannian submersions with connected complex totally geodesic fibres from a complex pseudo-hyperbolic space onto a Riemannian manifold (see \cite{dga}).
+In \cite{tohoku}, I extended these results to the case of a pseudo-Riemannian base under the assumption that either (i) the base space is isotropic or (ii) the dimension of fibres is less than or equal to $3$, and the metrics induced on the fibres are negative definite.
+I also proved that condition (ii) implies (i) (see \cite{tohoku}).
+In this paper, we drop these assumptions and we prove the following main result.